xaraya-modules/skeleton/README.md

 ### 2.5.3 Module classes via core

-This version aligns with [Xaraya 2.5.3](https://github.com/mikespub/xaraya-core/releases/tag/v2.5.3) and uses `xarMod::getGUI()` resp. `xarMod::getAPI()` to load module classes from the core via the new module class in  `class/module.php`.
+This version aligns with [Xaraya 2.5.3](https://github.com/mikespub/xaraya-core/releases/tag/v2.5.3) and uses `xarMod::usergui()` resp. `xarMod::userapi()` to load module classes from the core via the new module class in  `class/module.php`.

 ### 2.5.5 Align with trait namespaces